 Finding a suitable location is one of the more demanding aspects of operating a vending machine.
-It’s not only about realistically assessing the location itself, but often also about overcoming the hesitation to actively approach a potential site and propose a collaboration.
+Itβs not only about realistically assessing the location itself, but often also about overcoming the hesitation to actively approach a potential site and propose a collaboration.
+Both are part of the process - and both can be learned.

-Before installing a vending machine, it’s worth clarifying a few fundamental points thoroughly:
+Before installing a vending machine, itβs worth clarifying a few fundamental points thoroughly:

-Determines whether the machine needs protection from weather influences and what kind of customer frequency can be expected.
+Indoor or outdoor: Determines whether the machine needs protection from weather influences and what kind of customer frequency can be expected.

+Mounting options: Are there listed/protected areas or restrictions on drilling?
 Depending on the situation, wall or floor mounting may be required.

-Is a suitable power source already available, or does electricity need to be installed?
+Power supply: Is a suitable power source already available, or does electricity need to be installed?

-Can the machine be brought to the installation site without steps, or are additional measures required?
+Accessibility & transport: Can the machine be brought to the installation site without steps, or are additional measures required?

-Common models include, for example:
+Compensation for the location provider: Common models include, for example:

-Is a joint trial period agreed upon to realistically evaluate the location?
+Test phase: Is a joint trial period agreed upon to realistically evaluate the location?

-Who is liable in the event of vandalism or damage?
+Liability issues: Who is liable in the event of vandalism or damage?

 Clarifying these points creates transparency on both sides and helps avoid misunderstandings.